 HTC Women's Club By-Laws

-The name of this organization shall be Heritage Todd Creek Women's Club (HTC Women's Club).
-HTC Women's Club is a “not for profit” organization.
+The name of this organization shall be Heritage Todd Creek (HTC) Women’s Club.
+HTC Women’s Club is a “not for profit” organization.
+The organization is recognized as tax-exempt under section 501(c)(7) of the Internal Revenue code.

 HTC Women's Club will continue to open its doors to a better tomorrow, through its various activities, by encouraging and sharing friendship and experiences for all HTC women.